tpetricek/cv/data/collaboration.md

   - institution: Horizon Europe, MFF UK
   - role: Member
   - label: Contributing to the design of novel data visualization tools and gamification systems.
+  - outputs:
+    * Novel visualization design, presented at an internal project meeting.

 * PROGRAMme: What is a computer program?
   - range: 2017 – present